 (Here's a link to the most familiar version of the song, done by the Kingston Trio in 1959.
 Keep in mind that Scollay Square station is now named Government Center, and that the reason Mrs. Charlie doesn't give him the extra nickel along with the sandwich isn't that she keeps forgetting, but that they're acting on principle, protesting the 5-cent exit fare -- my, how times have changed.)

 Boston was one of the last cities to turn from subway tokens to farecards, in 2006, a decade after New York's switch was in progress.
-A ride costs $2.65 with cash, slightly cheaper than New York's Subway.
-If you're going to Boston, not just to Foxboro, and sightseeing in the city, it may be cheaper to get a 7-day pass for $19.
+They cheekily call the cards CharlieCards, after the song character.
+A ride costs $2.75 with cash, the same as New York's subway, and if you're there for the entire series, it may be cheaper to get a 7-day pass for $21.25.
 The MBTA 1-day pass is $12, so the 7-day pass is a better option.
-Boston switched from tokens to farecards in 2006, cheekily calling them CharlieCards after the song character.

 So for subway directions, remember this: Any train heading toward Downtown Crossing (where the Red and Orange Lines intersect), Park Street (Red and Green Lines), State Street (Blue and Orange Lines) or Government Center (Blue and Green Lines), is "Inbound."
 Any train going away from those 4 downtown stations is "Outbound."
 This led to a joke that certain Red Sox pitchers who give up a lot of home runs have "been taken downtown more than the Inbound Red Line."